 Telephone Mediation remains a free, effective and prompt way for resolving disputes and this method of dispute resolution has not been affected by Covid-19.
 You can find out more information about telephone mediation here.

 Adjudication as a means of dispute resolution is proceeding primarily through virtual hearings at present.
 Where appropriate, and where public health measures allow, the RTB can cater to a limited number of face to face Adjudication hearings.
 Regardless of the delivery channel, the Adjudication process is confidential to the parties involved.

-The RTB is transitioning to holding the majority of Dispute Resolution hearings virtually, with the previous Paper-Based process being phased out shortly.
-We are making this change to provide a flexible and accessible service to our customers and to comply with all Covid-19 restrictions.
-Over recent months, we have expanded the use of virtual hearings.
+The RTB has transitioned to holding almost all Dispute Resolution hearings virtually.
+We have made this change to provide a flexible and accessible service to our customers and to comply with all Covid-19 restrictions.
 Customers apply for dispute resolution with the RTB in the usual way and virtual hearings are the default channel for Adjudication, barring a specific request from the case parties and following review by the RTB.

 Virtual hearings will take place online through Microsoft Teams.
 Evidence can be submitted in the normal way for virtual hearings and we will provide Case Parties with as much information and support as needed to ensure they are comfortable accessing the hearing.
 The procedures for a virtual hearing are very similar to those for a face to face hearing and it is still an evidence-based process.
 Case Parties will still have a chance to speak directly to the Adjudicator and explain their issues.
 A case party can appoint a representative to act on their behalf, but Adjudications are not open to members of the public or observers.

 Virtual hearings are: